Admit it: you've probably never thought much about saliva. That is, until you got a dry mouth once or twice and realized it's important.

 Saliva is a mixture that is secreted from many salivary glands in the mouth.
 There are three types of saliva that are excreted: serous (watery), mucus (thick), and mixed.

 Different salivary glands produce different types, and each contributes to the overall fluid that we call saliva.
 While not necessarily a "type," thick or ropy saliva denotes a chronic dry mouth.
-Chronic dry mouth often quickly leads to rampant tooth decay, oral lesions, and/or other oral diseases that affect your quality of life.

 Most saliva in the mouth is composed of about 98% water, with the rest consisting of buffering and remineralizing agents, mucus, digestive enzymes, antibacterial and antibiotic compounds, electrolytes, and glycoproteins.